-Irby: No. If you’ve made an agreement with your ex to split the debt payments on accounts that include your name, and your ex misses a payment, it’s going to hurt your credit.
-If the ex fails to pay all together, the creditors and collectors will come after you.
+Irby: No. If you’ve made an agreement with your ex to split the debt payments into the accounts that include your name, and your ex misses a payment, it’s going to hurt your credit.
+If the ex fails to pay altogether, the creditors and collectors will come after you.
 Not even a divorce decree can change the terms of a joint credit card agreement.
 In the credit card issuer’s eyes, you’re just as much responsible for post-divorce accounts as before.

 Wolf: What about situations when a couple's divorce decree mandates that one individual must pay off the joint credit card debt, but that person fails to do it?